jtimberman/jtimberman.github.com/source/_posts/2013-09-23-switching-myopenid-to-google-openid.markdown

 Obviously you need a Google Profile, but anyone interested in doing this probably has a Google+ account for Google Hangouts anyway :).

-If you're like me and have your custom domain hosted as an octopress blog, this goes in `source/_includes/custom/head.html`.
+If you're like me and have your custom domain hosted as an [Octopress](http://octopress.org/) blog, this goes in `source/_includes/custom/head.html`.
 Then deploy the site and in a few moments you'll be able to start using your site as an OpenID.